stcoradetti/RBseq/README.txt

 --
 RBseq_Annotate_Insertions.py Inputs
-python RBseq_Annotate_insertions.py -m metadatafile [-l logfile -P 500 -T 100]
+python RBseq_Annotate_insertions.py -m metadatafile [--logFile logfile --promoterLength 500 --terminatorLength 100]

   -m/--metafile METAFILE
     Metadata file for TnSeq runs.
 Same as for RBseq_Map_Insertions.py.
 For each unique entry in the Pool column of the metafile, this script will look for files named POOL_poolfile in the matching 'OutputDir' column.
 Gene annotations are taken from the GFF file specified in the column 'GeneLocations'.
 This GFF should contain mRNA features and CDS features to identify transcript and exon boundaries.
 The Parent field in the mRNA features is the default source of gene ids to add to the pool file, but any field specified by Name=value in the GFF's mRNA features can be used by setting the 'GeneIdentifier' field in the metafile to Name.
 The 'GeneAnnotations' field is the path and name of tab-delimited text file containing custom annotations and alternate names for your genes.
 This file should contain the headers 'ID','AlternateID', and 'Annotation' where 'ID' contains the same identifiers as present in the GFF file.